jsdealy/latin/miscellae/guideToLatinConversation.md

 to take off, to drag along.

 Pungo, pupugi and
-punxi, punctum, pun-
-gere, to pricky to sting.
+punxi, punctum, pungere, to pricky to sting.